CISecurity/ControlsAssessmentSpecification/control-16/control-16.13.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Users
+	* - Applications
-	  - Detect
+	  - Protect
 	  - 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
-* Sub-control 2.1: Maintain Inventory of Authorized Software
+* Safeguard 2.1: Establish and Maintain a Software Inventory
-* Sub-control 2.5: Integrate Software and Hardware Asset Inventories

 Inputs
 -----------
+#. :code:`GV5`: Authorized Software Inventory
 #.
-The list of endpoints
-#.
-The list of authorized software
+Application Penetration Process for enterprise

 Operations
 ----------
 #.
-Enumerate user behavioral monitoring software systems
+Determine whether Input 2 exists for the enterprise
 	#.
-Enumerate endpoints
+If the process exists, M1 = 1
 	#.
-For each identified behavioral monitoring system
+If the process does not exist, M1 = 0
 #.
-Enumerate endpoints covered by this behavioral monitoring system
+Use Input 1 :code:`GV5` to identify and enumerate all applications within the enterprise (M2)
 #.
-Examine the system's configuration, noting appropriate and inappropriate configurations along the way, to ensure that it is configured to alert for at least the following deviation points:
+For each application identified in Operation 2, determine whether an unauthenticated penentration test has been conducted per the process outlined in Input 2
 	#.
-Time of day
+Identify and enumerate applications that have been tested (M3)
 	#.
-Workstation location
+Identify and enumerate applications that have not been tested (M4)
 #.
-Duration
+Use the output of Operation 2, identify and enumerate critical applications within the list of applications (M5)
 #.
-Enumerate all endpoints covered by at least one behavioral monitoring system
+For each application identified in Operation 4, determine whether an authenticated penentration test has been conducted per the process outlined in Input 2
 	#.
-Complement covered endpoints with the list of all endpoints to enumerate the list of endpoints not covered by at least one behavioral monitoring system
+Identify and enumerate applications that have been tested (M6)
 	#.
-Enumerate all appropriately configured behavioral monitoring systems
-#.
-Enumerate all inappropriately configured behavioral monitoring systems
+Identify and enumerate applications that have not been tested (M7)

 Measures
 --------
-* M1 = List of user behavioral monitoring software systems
+* M1 = Output of Operation 1
-* M2 = List of endpoints
+* M2 = Count of applications within the enterprise
-* M3 = List of endpoints covered by at least one behavioral monitoring system
+* M3 = Count of applications that have undergone unauthenticated penetration testing per enterprise's process
-* M4 = List of endpoints not covered by at least one behavioral monitoring system
+* M4 = Count of applications that have not undergone unauthenticated penetration testing per enterprise's process
-* M5 = List of appropriately configured behavioral monitoring systems
+* M5 = Count of critical applications
-* M6 = List of inappropriately configured behavioral monitoring systems
+* M6 = Count of critical applications that have undergone authenticated penetration testing per enterprise's process
-* M7 = Count of user behavioral monitoring software systems (count of M1)
+* M7 = Count of critical applications that have not undergone authenticated penetration testing per enterprise's process
-* M8 = Count of endpoints (count of M2)
-* M9 = Count of endpoints covered by at least one behavioral monitoring system (count of M3)
-* M10 = Count of endpoints not covered by at least one behavioral monitoring system (count of M4)
-* M11 = Count of appropriately configured behavioral monitoring systems (count of M5)
-* M12 = Count of inappropriately configured behavioral monitoring systems (count of M6)

 Metrics
 -------
+* If M1 is 0, this safeguard receives a failing score.
+The other metrics don't apply.

-Endpoint Coverage
+Unauthenticated Penetration Testing Coverage
 ^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of endpoints covered by at least one behavioral monitoring system to the
+	  - | The percentage of applications that underwent unauthenticated penetration
-	    | total number of endpoints
+	    | testing per enterprise's process
 	* - **Calculation**
-	  - :code:`M9 / M8`
+	  - :code:`M3 / M2`

-Behavioral Monitoring System Coverage
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Authenticated Penetration Testing Coverage
+^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of appropriately configured behavioral monitoring systems to the total
+	  - | The percentage of critical applications that underwent authenticated penetration
-	    | number of behavioral monitoring systems
+	    | testing per enterprise's process
 	* - **Calculation**
-	  - :code:`M11 / M7`
+	  - :code:`M6 / M5`

 .. history
 .. authors